 Volunteers make it possible for Lambert House to keep its doors open and provide the delivery of all our programs and services.

-Lambert House is a safe place for LGBTQ youth ages 22 and under.
+Lambert House is a safe place for lesbian, gay, bisexual, transgender, and questioning (LGBTQ) youth ages 22 and under.
 Our calendar is packed with fun activities, support groups, planning meetings, dances, and other events.
-We are here to make life better for each other as LGBTQ youth.
+Lambert House is where LGBTQ youth make life better for each other.

 Come see what we are all about!
 Everyday, approximately 10-20 youth visit us.
-The drop-in center has large living rooms with a pool table, a stereo for tunes, a library with queer books, TV, games, computer lab, and people to talk with about anything on your mind.
+The drop-in center has large living rooms with a pool table, a music station for tunes, a library with LGBTQ books, TV, games, computer lab, and people to talk with about anything on your mind.

 You might be surprised how easy it can be to meet someone going through the same things you are!
 Some great ways to do that are joining a support group, an activity, talking to one of the adult volunteers, using our computer lab, getting dinner, shooting pool, or playing games.